Labs64/netlicensing.io/pages/github-students.md

 <div class="row NL_block" style="text-align:center;">
     <img src="{{ '/img/partners/netlicensing-github.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing for GitHub Education" width="30%">
-        <h2 class="col-md-12">Labs64 NetLicensing is part of the Github Student Developer Pack</h2>
+        <h2 class="col-md-12">Labs64 NetLicensing is part of the GitHub Student Developer Pack</h2>
-        <p>The <a href="https://education.github.com/pack" target="_blank" rel="noopener nofollow">Github Student Developer Pack</a> gives students free access to the best developer tools in one place so they can learn by doing.</p>
+        <p>The <a href="https://education.github.com/pack" target="_blank" rel="noopener nofollow">GitHub Student Developer Pack</a> gives students free access to the best developer tools in one place so they can learn by doing.</p>
         <p>As part of the program, you get a NetLicensing <strong>Basic Plan for FREE</strong> while you are a student.</p>
         <h3 class="col-md-12">How to get this offer?</h3>
         <p>Open your <a href="https://ui.netlicensing.io/#/profile">NetLicensing Profile page</a>, connect your NetLicensing vendor account to your GitHub account, and get Basic Plan upgrade for free.</p>